Shopify/shopify-api-js/README.md

 ## [`@shopify/admin-api-client`](./packages/admin-api-client)

-A library to interact with Shopify's GraphQL Admin API.
+A library to interact with Shopify's GraphQL and REST Admin APIs.
 For use on the server.

 ## [`@shopify/graphql-client`](./packages/graphql-client)